 The sample is disproportionally stratified by the size of the establishment, sector and federal state.
 On the one hand the target degree of completion of the individual cells is determined by the scope of the basic sample and that of the extension samples specific to the federal states and sectors.
 On the other hand, the individual cells are drawn according to the principle of optimal stratification proportional to the number of employees.
 For these reasons, large establishments, small federal states and small sectors as well as the manufacturing industry in East Germany are overrepresented in the sample.
 These disproportionalities are corrected with the aid of a weighting procedure afterwards (cf. in detail Chapters 7 and 8).
-Table 9 and Table 10 in the Appendix provide an overview of the stratification matrix were undertaken in 2009 in respect of the delineation of sectors, during the changeover from the economic sector classification WZ2003 to WZ2008.
+Table 12 and Table 13 in the Appendix provide an overview of the classification of the sectors and establishment sizes.
+The last major changes to the stratification matrix were undertaken in 2009 in respect of the delineation of sectors, during the changeover from the economic sector classification WZ2003 to WZ2008.
 Since 2007 East and West Berlin have been combined.4